stonelee2005/myciscotool/README.md

 Interface Analyzer is used to analyze **"show interfaces"** result on IOS-X.

-It is used to analyse the input/output drops .
+It is used to analyze the input/output drops .

+[^footnote]: The Tools are developed and maintained by Stone.
+Please contact `<comebackhome@163.com>` if you help me or bugs